 Sweets: Examples of 1 carb choice = 1 snack size candy bar, ½ cup ice cream, 2 Oreo size cookies, or a 2 inch by 2 inch brownie square unfrosted.

 Milk includes only milk and yogurt.

 Fruit: 1 cup melon, ½ cup canned fruit, 1 small to medium apple or orange, ½ banana, ½ cup juice.

 Foods that are NOT carb foods are meats, vegetables and fats/oils.
 This includes fish, cheese, peanut butter and cottage cheese.

 To figure carbs from packages look at the Serving Size and Total Carbohydrate amount.
-Every 15 grams = 1 carb serving.
+Remember, every 15 grams = 1 carb serving.

 For example 1 cup Cheerios has about 26 grams total carbohydrate.
 That counts as almost 2 choices.
 If you have 8 oz milk that is another 12 grams so 26 +12 = 38 or about 2.5 carb choices.
 (38 divided by 15)

-Breakfast: 2 whole grain toast with peanut butter, coffee black, and water
+Breakfast: 2 whole grain toast with peanut butter or eggs, coffee black, and water